bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.8.10 =
+* Breaking change - WooCommerce carts will be emptied after the update
 * Tweak - Hide the Calendar bookings filter if only one calendar is available
 * Tweak - Display an admin error notice if an add-on is outdated and will cause malfunction
 * Fix - Fields were not prefilled with URL attributes on WC variable product page